Joba Chamberlain: Personal life

 Chamberlain has one son, Karter.
-Chamberlain made an appearance in the season 2 episode 15 episode of Man v.
+Chamberlain made an appearance in the season 2 episode 15 of Man v.
 Food which airs on the Travel Channel.
 The episode was filmed in Brooklyn and featured Chamberlain coaching host Adam Richman through an eating challenge.

-DUI conviction
+DUI convictions

 On October 18, 2008, at 1:00 a.m.
 Chamberlain was arrested near Lincoln, Nebraska for the suspicion of driving under the influence, speeding, and having an open container of alcohol in his vehicle.
 A Nebraska State Patrol spokesperson said Chamberlain was stopped for speeding on U.S. Route 77 near Lincoln.
 His arrest was captured on police video, which later aired on the "Drivers 13" episode of truTV Presents: World's Dumbest....
 His arraignment was postponed four times: in December 2008, January 2009, and twice in March 2009, all by Chamberlain's request.
 He pleaded guilty to drunk driving and was sentenced to probation on April 1, 2009.

+Chamberlain had a second DUI incident on May 3, 2018, where his blood-alcohol level of 0.28 was more than three times the legal limit.
+He was charged with aggravated DUI with a prior conviction.

+Restaurateur

+In 2013, Chamberlain became involved in the ownership group that opened the American Whiskey bar and restaurant in Manhattan.

+Chamberlain and a business partner opened a pub called Chamberlain's in Lincoln, Nebraska in September 2018.
+The Nebraska Liquor Control Commission approved the license under condition he not have any personal alcohol violations in the next year.

+Financial trouble

+Chamberlain bought a $1.15 million, 4000 sqft home in Lincoln, Nebraska in 2014.
+Pinnacle Bank filed a notice of default on the mortgage in October 2019.
+A substantial amount of abandoned property was sold at auction in August 2020, including baseball cards, bobbleheads, locker room nameplates, and hundreds of household and sporting goods items.
+Chamberlain kept certain "high-value items", according to a person who attended the auction, including his World Series ring from the 2009 Yankees.